 EXPLORE the early Melbourne township known as ‘Bearbrass’ or ‘Batmania’.
 This includes the sites of settlers’ homes, Batman Hill, gaols, pub, church, docks, woolstore, warehouses, auction house, market, customs, newspaper office, Melbourne Club, Yarra Yarra falls, Aboriginal camp and others.

-LEARN about the founding settlers, their challenges and the events led to settlement in defiance of British law.
+LEARN about the founding settlers, their challenges, and the events that led to a settlement in defiance of British law.

 VIEW dozens of paintings, maps and documents by by early settlers and artists eg, historic pictures, timelines,

 DISCOVER the impact of settlement on the Aboriginal people of the Kulin Nation.

 WHEN: Tours are normally 2.5 hours by arrangement at a time of your convenience.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS

 SCHOOL GROUPS: See also our other Early Melbourne School Excursions below:

 MELBOURNE ABORIGINAL TOUR…More

 A NEW LAND – PORT PHILLIP DISTRICT 1830-1860…..
 More